hiveml/simple-ml-serving/README.md

 If you run this, you should find that it takes around 0.1 sec per image, quite fast enough for online use.

-## Converting one-shot inference to online inference (Caffe) ##
+## Converting one-shot inference to online inference (Other ML Frameworks) ##

+Caffe uses its `net.forward` code which is very easy to put into a callable framework: see http://nbviewer.jupyter.org/github/BVLC/caffe/blob/master/examples/00-classification.ipynb

+Mxnet is also very unique: it actually has ready-to-go inference server code publicly available: https://github.com/awslabs/mxnet-model-server.

-Coming soon!
+Further details coming soon!

 ## Deployment ##
-The plan is to wrap this code in a Flask app.
+The plan is to wrap this code in a Flask app and turn it into a HTTP microservice.
 If you haven't heard of it, Flask is a very lightweight Python web framework which allows you to spin up an http api server with minimal work.

 As a quick reference, here's a flask app that receives POST requests with multipart form data: